As a landlord, you’ve got lots to manage. The Landlord Portal – accessible in My Account – is for you!

-Tenants can start, stop or transfer service via My Account or by calling us at 1-800-ALLIANT (800-255-4268).
+Tenants can start, stop or transfer services via My Account.
 To protect the privacy and security of our customers, only the account holder can start or stop service.
 Landlords and property managers cannot request these services for tenants or clients.

 We offer a large selection of rebates on equipment for multifamily dwellings, including lighting, heating, water heating, insulation and more.

 Location of installed measures, upgrades and meter classification will determine whether you fill out a commercial or residential rebate claim form.
 Pre-registration is required for some rebates, so call us for help at 1-800-ALLIANT (800-255-4268).